-C. Quick-Fix Reductions Shall Not Apply to:
+c.
+Quick-Fix Reductions Shall Not Apply to:

-- 1. Violations classified as "high gravity serious," "willful," "repeated," or "failure-toabate." - 2.
+- 1. Violations classified as "high gravity serious," "willful," "repeated," or "failureto- abate." - 2.
 Violations related either to a fatal injury or illness, or to any incidents resulting in serious injuries to employees. - 3.
 Blatant violations that are easily corrected (e.g., turning on a ventilation system to reduce employee exposure to a hazardous atmosphere, or putting on hard hats that are readily available at the workplace).

-D. Reduction Amount
+d.
+Reduction Amount

 - 1. A Quick-Fix penalty reduction of 15 percent shall be applied to an individual violation's GBP. - 2.
-After the 15 percent Quick-Fix reduction is applied, the reductions for size, good faith, and history will then be applied.
-Table 6-5, below, provides an overview of the program.
+After the 15 percent Quick-Fix reduction is applied, the reductions for size, good faith, and history will then be applied. - 3.
+Table 6-4, next page, provides an overview of the program.